beachball

 The scope option allows limiting which packages are considered.
 You can set it in the config file if it should always apply, or on the command line for a specific operation.

 This option takes a list of patterns which are matched against package paths.
-Patterns are relative to the monorepo root and must use forward slashes.
+Patterns are relative to the monorepo root and should use forward slashes.
 Negations are supported, similar to how gitignore works.

 Example: with this config, beachball will only consider packages under packages/foo (excluding packages/foo/bar).